cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 ```

 4. If was\_square is FALSE, or IS\_NEGATIVE(t) returns TRUE, or y = 0,
    decoding fails.
-Otherwise, return the internal representation in
+Otherwise, return the group element represented by
-   extended coordinates (x, y, 1, t).
+   the internal representation (x, y, 1, t).

 ### Encode {#encoding}

-An internal representation (x0, y0, z0, t0) is encoded as follows:
+A group element with internal representation (x0, y0, z0, t0) is
+encoded as follows:

 1. Process the internal representation into a field element s as follows: